Summer Research internship (SURE Program) at Scintillon Institute

 - An official high school transcript.

-To be considered for the SURE Program Summer Class of 2018, electronic applications must be received by April 15, 2018.
+To be considered for the SURE Program Summer Class of 2018, applications must be received by March 30, 2018.

 Summer Class of 2018 will start with a meeting at Scintillon Institute where SURE students can meet the faculty and learn about their research programs.
 The students will also be provided with a curriculum for the first year and information about the milestone for that year as well as meeting returning students in their second year.